Skip to content

 Is it worth having an attorney even on simple cases?

 "Simple" cases are the ones that most surprise people under this administration.
 Pinho Law has seen straightforward cases denied over details that seemed trivial.
-Initial consultation is free.
+WhatsApp triage is quick and helps determine whether a paid consultation makes sense for your situation.

 How much does the consultation cost?